-- 4.134 An underlying theme within the National Planning Policy Framework is the creation of healthy and inclusive communities.
+- 4.131 An underlying theme within the NPPF is the creation of healthy and inclusive communities.
 Inclusive access and good design are key to creating sustainable communities and lifetime neighbourhoods, and therefore important in achieving sustainable development.
 Ensuring that future homes meet the needs of a wide range of people is essential in the creation of a mixed and sustainable community.
-This is particularly important if we are to meet the challenges of development and relieve the forecast unsustainable pressure on homes, social care and health services. - 4.135 Dwellings built to wheelchair housing standards should be designed specifically to meet the diverse and changing needs of wheelchair users and the multiplicity of impairments that some wheelchair users experience.
-Lifetime Homes, while suitable and offering choice for some people with impairments will not have the additional spatial requirements all wheelchair users need to access every room and facility of the dwelling. - 4.136 The Inclusive Design Access for All Supplementary Planning Document (SPD) highlights the different specifications in respect of Lifetime Homes and Wheelchair Accessible Housing.
+This is particularly important if we are to meet the challenges of development and relieve the forecast unsustainable pressure on homes, social care and health services. - 4.132 Dwellings built to wheelchair housing standards should be designed specifically to meet the diverse and changing needs of wheelchair users and the multiplicity of impairments that some wheelchair users experience.

+Lifetime homes, while suitable and offering choice for some people with impairments will not have the additional spatial requirements all wheelchair users need to access every room and facility of the dwelling. - 4.133 The Inclusive Design Access for All Supplementary Planning Document (SPD) highlights the different specifications in respect of Lifetime Homes and Wheelchair Accessible Housing.

-- 4.137 Additional information includes: - Swindon Borough Council Wheelchair Accessible Housing in New Housing Developments (2012)
+- 4.134 Additional information includes: - Swindon Borough Council Wheelchair Accessible Housing in New Housing Developments (2012)

-4.138 The delivery of wheelchair accessible housing shall be delivered through the application of this policy and through the development management process.
-On strategic allocations and large residential developments a cumulative approach will be taken to ensure compliance with the policy on developer by developer basis.
+4.135 The delivery of wheelchair accessible housing shall be delivered through the application of this policy and through the development management process.
+On strategic allocations and large residential developments a cumulative approach will be taken to ensure compliance with the policy.